nokia/rcm-bluez/README.md

 libical-dev
 systemd libreadline-dev`

-May be also automake, gcc, libtool, gdb etc. if not already installed
+May be also `automake gcc libtool gdb` etc. if not already installed

 For the visualizers: